Sweetzia/bkawaii_creations/README.md

 This is something I still want to improve in.

 * Deploying my project on Heroku with all the static files and media, was a challenge.
 I eventually asked tutor support for help.
 Eventually we discovered I did not have DEVELOPMENT = 1 in my environmental variables setting in Gitpod.
 The images were shown in Gitpod, but not yet in my Heroku app.
-Looking at the [House of Mouse][5] project from Anna Greaves and how she used the Object URL from AWS S3, helped me with my product and logo images to show on my homepage.
+Looking at the [House of Mouse][5] project from Anna Greaves and how she used the Object URL from AWS S3 helped me solve this problem.
 I just had to add the media AWS Object URL link to the image src in my index.html.

 Main Technologies Used